C0n57an71n/MicroBrowser/README.md

 A small web browser for Picoware on PicoCalc Installation
 ------------
-1. Copy MicroBrowser.py into the Picoware apps directory on the SD card.
+1. Copy MicroBrowser.py
+2.                      into the Picoware apps directory on the SD card.
+3. Copy the
+4.          config.py
+5.          htmlparser.py
+6.          micro_browser_app.py
+7.          urltools.py
-2. Copy the micro_browser folder into the existing picoware folder.
+8.                      into a new folder /micro_browser folder into the existing picoware folder.
-3. Restart Picoware.
+9. Restart Picoware.
-4. Open MicroBrowser from the application list.
+10. Open MicroBrowser from the application list.

 Controls
 --------